sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

 ### Task 3: Test the CI pipeline

- In this task, you will create a Pull Request, using a new branch to merge a change into the protected main branch and automatically trigger the CI pipeline Navigate to the Repos section.
+ In this task, you will create a Pull Request, using a new branch to merge a change into the protected main branch and automatically trigger the CI pipeline.
+Navigate to the Repos section.

 1. Navigate to the **Repos (1)->Branches (2)** section.
 Create a **new branch (3)**.